 Genetic testing isn’t enough, though.
 There are many more health issues that can arise in a cat that there’s no screening for.
 These are the issues that really require an ethical breeder behind the scenes.
 Someone who will make the right decision when it comes to using a cat that may potentially pass down a major health issue to the kittens.

 How Many Kittens Does the Breeder Have Each Year?

 Check the history of the breeder’s females and see how often the girls are delivering kittens.
-If it’s more frequent than suggested by veterinarians and doctors, then maybe the Queen’s health is being compromised.
-The stress could be passed down to her young.
+If it’s more frequent than suggested by veterinarians and doctors, then the Queen’s health could be compromised.

 Have you ever heard anyone say “that’s too many cats”?
 I’ve always wondered what number would justify giving someone this label?
 Then I saw the best answer ever on social media and I’ve never forgotten it.

 “Too many cats” is when you’re no longer able to provide a clean, spacious, nurturing, loving environment for your animals.
 It could also mean compromising the health and/or welfare of your cats or yourself.

 Ultimately, the term “too many cats” is going to be different for every person.
 As a Maine Coon breeder, I know what my limits are when it comes to housing, care, maintenance, cleanliness, costs, and socialization based on the space and time that I have right now.
 That is certainly going to be different for another breeder who is able to house and care for many more cats than I can.

 We post photos, videos, documentation, and inspection reports to provide full transparency about how our cats live.